sokcheng/Kitsuchan-NG/COMMANDS.md

 ## gelbooru
 ### Aliases: gbooru, gb
 Shortcut command to search Gelbooru through IbSear.ch.

+* tags - A list of tags to be used in the search criteria.

 ## ghelp
 Generate a file listing currently loaded commands.
 Bot owner only.